mohammadghavamzadeh/mohammadghavamzadeh.github.io/_pages/about.md

 ### **2025**

+- <span style="font-size:0.9em;">A paper on <em>"Thompson Sampling for Constrained Bandits"</em> got accepted at RLC-2025.</span>

+- <span style="font-size:0.9em;">A paper on <em>"Bridging Distributionally Robust Learning and Offline RL: An Approach to Mitigate Distribution Shift and Partial Data Coverage"</em> got accepted at L4DC-2025.</span>

 - <span style="font-size:0.9em;">A paper on <em>"Conservative Contextual Bandits: Beyond Linear Representations"</em> got accepted at ICLR-2025.</span>

 - <span style="font-size:0.9em;">A paper on <em>"Q-learning for Quantile MDPs: A Decomposition, Performance, and Convergence Analysis"</em> got accepted at AISTATS-2025.</span>